Quantum-Accelerators/quacc/docs/install/install.md

 !!!
 Tip

-    We recommend using Python 3.9 or 3.10.
-Some optional dependencies (i.e. Covalent, Psi4) do not support Python 3.11 at the time of writing.
+    We currently recommend using Python 3.9 or 3.10.
+A few optional dependencies (i.e. Covalent, Psi4) do not support Python 3.11 at the time of writing.

 ## Installing quacc